Court strikes down Trump rule that drugmakers disclose price

 The ruling denies Trump an easy-to-understand win on a major reelection priority for the White House, bringing down the cost of prescription medicines.
 Where most plans to overhaul the cost of drugs are complex, mandating that companies disclose prices is something any consumer can relate to.

 Separate from the court case, legislation that would lower drug costs for Medicare beneficiaries with high bills is stuck in Congress.
 It’s unclear that Trump can get it moving, since it would require some hard compromises for both Republicans and Democrats.
-There’s also a separate bill that would require drug companies to disclose their prices in consumer advertising.
+There’s also a separate bill that would mandate drug companies to disclose their prices in consumer advertising.

 Trump, however, is not empty-handed.
 His administration recently brokered an agreement with drug companies and insurers that would give Medicare recipients taking insulin the ability to limit their copays to $35 a month, starting next year.